Iraqi Dolma (Middle Eastern Stuffed Vegetables)

 How to make the stuffing

-Making the stuffing is the easiest part!
-All you need to do is finely chop the onions and peppers, and mince the garlic.
+Making the stuffing is the easiest part.
+Finely chop the onions and peppers, and mince the garlic.
 Then mix together all the ingredients very well until everything is combined.

 How to core and prepare the vegetables

-Coring the vegetables is the trickiest and most time consuming part of the dolma making process, but only the eggplant and zucchini are actually tricky.
+Coring the vegetables is the trickiest and most time consuming part of the dolma making process.
 I have experimented with coring using a regular pairing knife, which is how my mom does it, as well as using a vegetable coring tool like this.
-Personally, I find the pairing knife to be the easier method and you don't need to spend extra money on a corer.
-However, some people are more comfortable using a corer.
-Both methods work!
-So experiment and find what works for you.
-Here's how I find is the easiest way to core each of the vegetables (watch me doing this in the video above - it's super helpful to visualize!):
+Personally, I find the pairing knife to be the easier method and you don’t need to spend extra money on a corer.

 - Eggplant: cut the eggplant into pieces similar in size to the below photo.
-Then using a sharp pairing knife (which is a knife with a short blade), place the eggplant on a cutting board sideways with your hand on top.
-Using your dominant hand, start coring around the inside of the eggplant, going around and around and slowly inserting the knife in deeper as you go around.
+Then using a sharp pairing knife, place the eggplant on a cutting board sideways with your hand on top.
+Using your dominant hand, start coring around the inside of the eggplant, going around and slowly inserting the knife in deeper as you go.
 Do this until you reach the other side or until you can use your fingers to scoop out the flesh.
-If you don't get it all out, no worries, keep using your knife to cut away the flesh.
+If you don’t get it all out, keep using your knife to cut away the flesh.
 You can also insert your knife from the other side to help loosen the flesh further.
-It doesn't have to be perfect - just core it out!

 - Zucchini: after scraping off the zucchini peel (don’t use a peeler as that will take away too much of the flesh) using a sharp knife, core the zucchini the same way as the eggplant.

-- Pepper: peppers are really easy to core.
-Carefully cut around the stem and remove it, then using your fingers, remove the inner seeds and any white parts.
+- Pepper: carefully cut around the stem and remove it, then using your fingers, remove the inner seeds and any white parts.
 You can use a small knife to get in there and loosen them.

-- Onions: onions are also easy and there's a cool trick.
-First peel the onion, then dig around the end where the root was and carve it out slightly (this helps separate the layers).
-Make a long cut lengthwise all the way to the centre - do not cut past the centre.
+- Onions: Peel the onion without cutting off the ends, then dig around the end where the root was and carve it out slightly (this helps separate the layers).
+Make a long cut lengthwise all the way to the centre – do not cut past the centre.
 Then microwave the onions for 1 minute to soften the layers slightly (you can also boil for a minute).
 Wait for it to cool, then use your fingers to carefully dislodge the layers and pop them out (watch the video!).

 - Swiss chard: before stuffing, wash the leaves well and then submerge in a bowl of boiling water for 3 seconds.
 Remove them and place them on a tray.
 This helps wilt the leaves and makes them more pliable for stuffing.
 Then, cut the thick stems off the leaves, and cut the leaf into 2 or 3 pieces, depending on the size

-- Grape leaves: grape leaves come in jars submerged in water (I don't recommend using the frozen ones).
-Generally the leaves are salted, so before using them, soak them in water for at least an hour to get rid of excess salt, then wash them a few times and drain.
-You can squeeze them carefully to get rid of excess water
+- Grape leaves: grape leaves come in jars submerged in salt water.
+Before using them, wash them well to get rid of excess salt, then drain.
+You can squeeze them carefully to get rid of excess water.

 Make sure you don’t discard the flesh of the eggplant and zucchini!
 We use it to line the bottom of the pot and you can also chop it up and toss it into the stuffing mixture.